ovotech/circleci-orbs/terraform/README.md

 - module_name: The full module name, of the form "$NAMESPACE/$NAME/$PROVIDER"
 - version_file_path: Path to a file containing the semantic version to publish.

+### taint

+Marks a Terraform-managed resource as tainted, forcing it to be destroyed and recreated on the next apply.

+Parameters:

+- path: The address (in [resource syntax](https://www.terraform.io/docs/internals/resource-addressing.html)) of the resource to mark as tainted.

 ## Jobs

 This orb contains the jobs: